Logistics and Transportation Spotlight

 Maritime: This subsector includes carriers, seaports, terminals, and labor involved in the movement of cargo and passengers by water.
 Water transportation moves nearly 70 percent of all U.S. international merchandise trade, including 72 percent of U.S. exports by tonnage.

 Trucking: Over-the-road transportation of cargo is provided by motor vehicles over short and medium distances.
-According to the American Trucking Associations, trucking revenues were $676.2 billion in 2016.
-That year, trucks moved more than 10 billion tons of freight.
+According to the American Trucking Associations, trucking revenues were $700 billion in 2017.
+That year, trucks moved almost 11 billion tons of freight.